 Attendance

 Attendance at WG, TG, SG, and/or SC meetings is recorded electronically.
 If electronic recording is not possible manual (most likely handwritten) documentation is used for in-person meetings while electronic meetings would use email responses.
 Each attendee is responsible for recording attendance.
 The mechanism for recording attendance is described in the opening reports of the WG opening plenary meeting.
 Each attendee is expected to only sign in for the meeting designation that they are attending in that time slot; time slots are defined as WG meetings as stated in the approved Agenda graphic for the Interim Session or Plenary Session in progress.
 It is expected that attendees have participated in at least 75% of the designated meetings for which they have signed as attended.
 Failure to sign in may impact voting rights as per 11.
-Inability to sign in should be reported to the WG Vice-Chair responsible for attendance recording.
+Inability to sign in should be reported to the WG Vice Chair responsible for attendance recording.

 Meeting Etiquette